 Corkys Pest Control is licensed to treat your landscape.
 Most other pest control companies aren’t.
 This gives us a huge advantage in controlling ants and spiders .
 Our consistent, year round, outdoor approach enables us to stop them before they come inside.

-When ants are in your landscape, your house will be the closest place they can find water and is usually in your sink.
+When insects are in your landscape, your house will be the closest place they can find water and is usually in your sink.

 Spiders can be found on your fence lines and your plants on the side of your house where you usually see their webs.

 We treat all the cracks and crevices next to the driveways and sidewalks.
-We treat the perimeter of your home and along fence lines to create a barrier to protect against migrating insects.
 Our treatment on the eaves, window casings and door front of your house will keep those spiders from going back into the cracks and crevices.

 We spray down into the root zones of the plants and turn our application upward - and treat the underside of the leaves to make sure we control any spiders or other migratory insects that might be there.
 We inspect and treat all of the large plantings on your property that we can get to.We treat the foundation of your home, even behind the shrubs and plants, to make sure we get a good application there.